 Michael started his weather career in 1989 at ION Weather, a weather consulting firm, in his native New Jersey.
 In 1994 he was hired by the National Weather Service in Miami.

 He learned about hurricanes and tropical meteorology from specialists at the National Hurricane Center, which is co-located with the National Weather Service.
 He moved to the West Palm Beach area and began his television career at WPBF Channel 25 in 1996.
 He attended Rutgers University and received his Master of Science Degree in the field of Meteorology.
 His favorite activities include: water skiing, tennis, reading, the beach and researching the Internet.
 Michael loves to talk about the weather and welcomes questions at any time!

-Matt Lincoln joined CBS12 as the Sports Director in March of 2013.
-Matt caught the sportscasting bug growing up in southeastern Massachusetts, deep in the heart of Red Sox Nation.
-He received a broadcast journalism degree from Syracuse University, where he covered Carmelo Anthony and the Orangemens run to the National Championship.
+Matt Lincoln joined CBS 12 as the Sports Director in March of 2013.
+Matt caught the sportscasting bug growing up in Southeastern Massachusetts, deep in the heart of Red Sox Nation.
+He received his broadcast journalism degree from Syracuse University, where he covered Carmelo Anthonys run to the National Championship.

 Matt has a bunch of family in Florida, and has been traveling to the Sunshine State since he was very young.
-Matt and his wife, Lara, live in Palm Beach Gardens with their dog, Josie.
-In the few hours a week that hes not at work, you can find Matt leaving extra large divots on golf courses, and slicing tee shots into trees all over South Florida.
+Matt and his wife live in Palm Beach Gardens with their dog, Josie.
+In the few hours a week that he is not at work, you can find Matt leaving extra large divots on golf courses, and slicing tee shots into trees all over South Florida.